Can Dogs Eat Turkey?

 Carrots

-Plain carrots are a healthy and nutritious snack for dogs.
-However, because most carrots are served salted and seasoned, maybe slip your dog a plain one during Thanksgiving prep.
-For more info on safely sharing carrots with your dog, check out our guide on whether you can feed dogs carrots hereopens in a new tab.
+Plain carrots are a healthy and nutritious choice.
+Because most carrots are served salted and seasoned, slip your dog a plain one during Thanksgiving prep.
+For more info on safely sharing carrots with your dog, check out our guide on whether you can feed dogs carrots here.

 Cooked sweet potato